Bhakti Marga (organisation): Initiation

 Followers of Bhakti Marga who wish to be formally initiated into the sampradaya are expected to adhere to certain religious practices for a minimum of two years.
 These practices typically include maintaining a vegetarian diet and abstaining from meat, eggs, and fish; avoiding intoxicants such as alcohol, tobacco, and recreational drugs; participating regularly in Bhakti Marga activities, either in person or online; performing daily japa (mantra repetition); studying Hindu scriptures such as Bhagavad Gita Essentials or Shreemad Bhagavad Gita: The Song of Love; reading at least one book by Paramahamsa Vishwananda (excluding the Bhagavad Gita commentary); completing a Devotee Course to learn concepts necessary for formal initiation; and receiving approval from a senior member, such as a swami/ni or rishi/ka.

 Vestments and roles within the spiritual order

-Bhakti Marga monks/nouns are all initiated followers who take additional vows of celibacy and voluntarily take part in all the organization's activities.

 Bhakti Marga members wear long, colored robes as part of their traditional attire, which reflect their roles within the community.
 Swamis, who are spiritual leaders responsible for spreading the teachings and guiding communities, wear orange robes.
 Those who are in the process of studying and deepening their understanding of the teachings, such as brahmacharis and brahmacharinis, wear yellow.
 The organization's rishis/rishikas wear red and carry out the mission of disseminating the organization's teachings and are regarded as "swamis-in-training."
 Both groups receive their initiation directly from Paramahamsa Vishwananda.
 Their clothing is usually in the form of kurtas, dhotis, and saris.

-Tilak

-The tilak in the Bhakti Marga tradition is a sacred forehead marking symbolizing devotion, humility, and connection to the divine.
-It consists of U-shaped chandan lines representing Narayana's feet, a red kumkum line symbolizing Lakshmi and divine energy, a Tulsi leaf shape signifying growing devotion, and a Guru dot emphasizing the Guru's guidance.

-The mark on their forehead represents Vaishnavism—a branch of Hinduism.
-It’s similar to the red dot (bindi) commonly used in India, but this is for a different tradition.
-All are initiated followers who take additional vows of celibacy and voluntarily take part in all the organization's activities.

-Some monks and nuns reside in ashramas, where they are supported by the community, allowing them to dedicate themselves in assisting Paramahamsa Vishwananda and advancing the Bhakti Marga mission.
-Others balance their spiritual responsibilities with their household lives, known as grihasta, while supporting local sanghas in their respective countries.